Phantasmagoria (video game): Reviews

 Other reviews were more negative.
 GameSpot writer Jeff Sengstack said the expensive budget and long production history "do not necessarily translate into high quality gaming."
 He complimented the graphics and music, but considered "[the game] generally unchallenging, the characters weak, the violence over-the-top, and the script just lame."
 Mike Hall of the Albuquerque Journal compared Phantasmagoria to big-budget films with multimillion-dollar budgets and multiple production delays that ultimately failed, like Cleopatra and Waterworld.
 He said the graphics were beautiful, but the game ended too quickly, the plot was thin and the puzzles were too easy to solve.
 The Escapist writer Brendan Main said the game fell short of its ambition to change how gamers experienced horror media, and the juxtaposition of real-life actors on settings that were "ordinary, pixilated fare" was "odd and unflattering."
 A one-star review in The Video Games Guide, published in 2013, "now seems little more than a flawed, though ambitious, white elephant."
 In a 2014 review, IGN writer Kosta Andreadis said the game's special effects were still effective, and that Phantasmagoria wisely builds suspense and saves the violent content for the end of the game.
 But he said it was ultimately "less a bad game than a bad horror film" and said the execution, "although technically interesting, is extremely goofy, full of ludicrous situations, weird plot turns, bizarre dialogue, and dated costume choices."

+In a review of Phantasmagoria in Black Gate, Sue Granquist said "The game's graphic violence (and I do mean 'graphic' – in some cases disturbingly so) and content also led to some controversy.
+Phantasmagoria was attacked by a number of people, refused to be carried by some retailers, and was outright banned altogether in Australia due to their censorship laws.
+Unsurprisingly, all of the red tape around the game just made horror fans crave it even more."